RylanSchaeffer/rylanschaeffer.github.io/content/jokes.md

 ### Randomized Algorithms

+### Measure Theory

+- I need help with a problem.
+I think I've identified the right measure for you, but when I do the calculation, your total measure evaluates to everything that matters to me

 ### Copilot Generated

 - I want to be your randomized algorithm, so I can run in polynomial time with high probability